 - A. Investment Risk Management Framework The CalPERS investment risk framework established herein is expected to evolve over time in alignment with industry best practices.
-The framework shall address the identification, measurement, assessment, and ongoing monitoring of investment risk. - B. Risk Management and Assessment Investment risk is assessed using appropriate and consistent industry standard methodologies established at the Total Fund level and within each asset class. - C. Risk Limits and Guidelines - I. Total Fund tracking error limits (both total and active allocation) are specified in Appendix 7 and will be monitored and managed as identified risks within the overall investment risk framework. - II.
+The framework shall address the identification, measurement, assessment, and ongoing monitoring of investment risk. - B. Risk Management and Assessment Investment risk is assessed using appropriate and consistent industry standard methodologies established at the Total Fund level and within each asset class. - B. C.Risk Limits and Guidelines Active Risk Limits

+Total Fund active risk limits, defined by in terms of tracking error, are specified in Appendix 7 of this document. - I. Total Fund tracking error limits (both total and active allocation) are specified in Appendix 7 and will be monitored and managed as identified risks within the overall investment risk framework. - II.
 The leverage report shall document the amount of leverage in each asset class relative to the leverage limit stated in Appendix 6. - III.
 The counterparty report establishes guidelines for each investment counterparty based on credit default swap spreads that will be used to monitor trends in the credit quality of each counterparty. - IV.
 A "what if" risk analysis will be performed for any investment that exceeds the delegated authority of the applicable Managing Investment Director.
 Staff will also perform a "what if" risk analysis upon the request of other Investment Office staff or the Committee.